HenrykRichter/AmigaPLCCDIPAdapters/README.md

 - 2 pin strips 2.54mm, 20 pins each (e.g. BKL 10120536 at Reichelt.de)
 - 1 THT PLCC socket, 44 pins (e.g. PLCC 44 at Reichelt.de)
 - 1 pin strip angled 1x4 RM2.54 (e.g. W+P 946-134 at Reichelt.de), optional
+Please note that the angled 1x4 connector is useful only if you are going to extract the DTR or CTS signals for further use (CIA-B only).
+Otherwise, it doesn't need to be fitted.

 ## Video Hybrid